 Fresh watermelon cake is made with only three ingredients, and it’s perfect for any summer potluck.
-It’s gluten-free and low sugar, so it is also great for those with dietary considerations.
+It’s gluten-free and low sugar, so it is also great alternative to cake for those with dietary considerations.

 I’m not really sure who came up with the idea for this cake, but I love everything about it.
 I’ve seen a few versions floating around the web and with Memorial Day weekend coming up, I decided it was time to try it for myself.

-The best part about it is that you only need three ingredients to make it (okay, four if I’m being picky).
+The best part about the Fresh Watermelon Cake it is that you only need three ingredients to make it (okay, four if I’m being picky).
 It’s delicious, and even more so now because juicy watermelons are ripe and readily available at the grocery store.
 It is so easy to make and highly summer cookout appropriate.

 The frosting is heavy whipping cream beaten with granulated sugar.
 I added vanilla bean to the party because I knew it would be delicious.
 And it is.
 I’ve seen versions of this using tubs of frozen whipped topping, so you could use that too and make even shorter work of building the cake.
 I recommend the homemade whipped cream, though.
 Everything tastes so fresh and lovely.